 But wait: There’s a problem.
 Is it really safe to buy a used electric vehicle?
 What if it doesn’t hold a charge?
 What if its battery needs a costly replacement?
 What if it uses outdated electric-vehicle technology and you can’t properly plug it in?
 What if it breaks into your home at night and snacks on your Room & Board bowl full of sticks?

 Here’s the reality: Buying a used electric vehicle is probably a lot less risky than buying a regular used car, if you know what you’re getting into.
 You won’t have to worry about oil leaks, timing belts or leaking head gaskets.
-But you will have to worry about range depletion, or range loss.
+But you will have to worry about range depletion, or range loss when shopping for cheap electric cars for sale.

 What exactly is range depletion?
 Imagine an electric car as your cellphone — which it is, except it has wheels and people can sit inside it.
 After a year or two, your phone doesn’t hold as much charge as it did the day you bought it, before you cracked the screen so you can no longer use the front-facing camera.
 Right?
 Well, the same thing happens with electric vehicles.
 After 10,000, 20,000 or 30,000 miles, they won’t quite go as far on a single charge as they did when they were new.
 This is something you have to consider when buying a used electric vehicle.